d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] After(!) the cypress tests have passed locally, execute the backend-e2e-tests `./gradlew dataland-e2etests:test`
 - [ ] Locally: Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response
+- [ ] Merge using Squash Commit.
+The Merge Commit Message needs to contain "Manual Maintenance"
+- [ ] After merge check SonarQube state of main branch at https://sonarcloud.io/summary/new_code?id=d-fine_Dataland.
+  The full scan might reveal new issues (e.g. deprecation) on old code which is generally not detected on the branch.